-It’s our favorite small controller and one of our favorites overall.
-We say this because it has been around for so long, and with each new version, we see significant improvements.
+The MPK Mini is my favorite small MIDI controller and one of my favorites overall.
+I say this because it has been around for so long, and with each new version, I see significant improvements.

 It does a lot of things, but it also keeps everything simple.
 If you want to make music with no fuss from one small device, this is it.